bdpastl/bdpastl.github.io/courseMaterial/mod1_html/module1_html/HTML.md

 # Welcome!

 In this class we'll be learning about HTML, CSS, Javascript, and Bootstrap!
-Over the course of the next few eeks, you'll go from making very simple, introductory websites, to eventually making your own content rich websites.
+Over the course of the next few weeks, you'll go from making very simple, introductory websites, to eventually making your own content rich websites.
 If we have time, we'll be able to eventually develop our own dynamic websites!

 [TOC]